fabric8io/fabric8/docs/quickstarts/walkthrough.md

 ### Walk through a simple quickstart

-This is a guide that shows you from end to end how to try the fabric8 quickstarts.
+This is a more detailed guide showing step by step how to try the fabric8 quickstarts.

 A [video of this walkthrough](https://vimeo.com/142658441) is also available.